 Prospect Hill Cemetery, Brattleboro, VT

-John Tyler Cooper, 77, died at 10 o’clock this morning, in the home of his daughter, Mrs. Marshall D. Grout of 28 Washington Street, where he had been living the past three months Death was due to a general breaking down incident to his advanced years.
+John Tyler Cooper, 77, died at 1 o’clock this morning at the home of his daughter, Mrs. Marshall D. Grout of 28 Washington street, where he had been living the past three months.
+Death was due to a general breaking down incident to his advanced age.

-Mr. Cooper was the only son of Lucinda (Hall ) Cooper, and was born in East Dover, Sept.
-3, 1841.
-His parents died when he was very young and then lived with an uncle.
-He attended the schools in his native town and had been a farmer all his life.
-He was a member of a Grand Army Post, having served in the Civil War, as a nine-month man, enlisting in 1862.
+Mr. Cooper was the only son of Russell and Lucinda (Hall ) Cooper and was born in East Dover Sept.
+3, 1841. his parents died when he was very young and he then lived with an uncle.
+He attended the schools of his native town and had been a farmer all his life.
+He was a member of the Grand Army post, having served in the Civil war as a nine months’ man, enlisting in 1862.

-On August 26, 1862, Mr. Cooper married Lorinda Lazell, who died in 1897.
-During their married life they lived on Dummerston Hill, in this town.
-Four children were born to them, Melvin E. and Darwin H. Cooper, and Emma, wife of Marshall D. Grout, all of this town, and Stella, wife of Herbert O. Harding of Allston, Mass.
+On Aug.
+29, 1862, Mr. Cooper married Lorinda Lazelle, who died in July, 1897.
+During their married life they lived n Dummerston hill and in this town.
+Four children were born to them, Melvin E. and Darwin H. Cooper and Emma, wife of Marshall D. Grout, all of this town, and Stella, wife of Herbert O. Harding of Allston, Mass.

 His second marriage took place Oct.
 29, 1897, to Mrs. Emmeranca Adams.
 They lived in Wilmington, off the Dover road, and in t his home Mrs. Cooper died Jan.
 27 of this year.